Histoires ou contes du temps passé: Background

 Charles Perrault came from a large, well-known and respected bourgeois family.
 His father was a lawyer and member of parliament.
-As a young man, Perrault began writing, receiving royal attention for a series of honorary poems written for Louis XIV of France in 1660, which may have been the catalyst for his two-decade post as secretary to Minister Jean-Baptiste Colbert.
+As a young man, Perrault began writing, receiving royal attention for a series of honorary poems written for Louis XIV in 1660, which may have been the catalyst for his two-decade post as secretary to Minister Jean-Baptiste Colbert.
 Perrault established and administered academies for arts such as the Académie de peinture et de sculpture (Academy of painting and sculpture) and the Académie d'architecture (Academy of architecture) during those years.
 He retired from public duty and returned to writing on the death of Colbert.

 Children's literature scholar Jack Zipes speculates that Perrault's fairy tales may have been written to be the last word in a decade-long literary quarrel.
 He had become increasingly progressive while in public service, believing France and Church needed modernizing, which culminated in the Quarrel of the Ancients and the Moderns that started in 1687 and ended a decade later by Louis XIV's ruling in favor of the "ancients".
 At that point Perrault wrote his tales, which were based on the ancient but rewritten to be modern.
 Additionally, the tales may have been written as means for him to regain a place in society, particularly in the well-attended literary salons.

 The French literary style préciosité, characterized by witty conversations, literary salons, and telling fairy stories were fashionable ("all the rage") in the upper echelons of society and aristocratic circles, and most particularly, at court.
 Préciosité was reflected in fashions, conversations, art and literature that were elevated and affected with great embellishments and meant to be brilliant in an effort to separate the upper levels of society from the vulgarity and coarseness of the bourgeoisie.
 The game of telling fairy stories amongst the précieuses in the then highly fashionable ladies' literary salons became popular in the late 17th century.
 Zipes says Perrault published in Contes stories written explicitly for his "peers in the literary salons", whereas Humphrey Carpenter believes he wrote for an audience of aristocratic children as well.
 Writing for children in itself was a trend, as shown by the stories Louis XIV's wife wrote for girls in convents.